cmdcolin/htslib/samples/README.md

 [Read_multireg][Read_multireg]:

-  This application showcases the usage of mulitple region specification in alignment read.
+  This application showcases the usage of multiple region specification in alignment read.

 [Pileup][Pileup]: